-communist and I. W. W. organizations An investigation Supported by Comintern. anarchists were out of line with the The Sacco-Vanzetti case really began three months before their arrest Solsedo had been murdered; his of its treacherous policy. dy pitching 14 stories to death from ation (many of their friends had been rages committed against the workers Apparently as an after-thought, 36 time of the white terror.
-Thater Biased. hours after their arrest.
-Sacco and Vanzetti, were confronted with the paymaster and guard at South Braindiced sheriff-picked jury July 14, handling of the situation in China. nesses confessed to perjury; a third, named amount. was shown to be a twice-time-served criminal and to have testified under a fake name.
-Bullet experts and new defense eye witnesses completed the proof of the prisoners' innocence.
+Apparently as an after-thought, 36 hours after their arrest, Sacco and Vanzetti were confronted with the charge of murdering a shoe company paymaster and guard at South Braintree, April 15.
+They were convicted by a prejudiced judge and a prejudiced sheriff-picked jury July 14, Vanzetti had similarly been framed on an attempted hold-up charge and given 12 to 15 years.
+After the trial the brilliant investigation work of Atty.
+Fred Moore, financed by the defense committee and other friends of the case, made amazing discoveries.
+Two state eye witnesses confessed to perjury; a third, was shown to be a twice-time-served criminal and to have testified under a fake name.
+Bullet experts and new defense eve witnesses completed the proof of the prisoners' innocence.
 But Judge Thayer denied all new trial motions.
 Twice the state supreme court rejected appeals.
 The last appeal was based on the confession of Celestino Madeiros that he and the Morelli gang committed the murder.
 So the case went to Governor Fuller, who finally appointed an advisory commission of three-Pres.
 Lowell of Harvard; Pres.
 Stratton of Mass.
-Institute of Technology, and ex-Probate Judge Grant.
-BOSTON TENSE AS Girl Tried to Rob Bank To Pay Father's Debt SAGINAW, Mich., Aug.
-2 .- Thelma Christler, the bob haired bandit, who tried to hold up the Peoples Sav-ings Bank, was sentenced today to from 3 to 13 years in the Detroit house of correction. guilty last week.
+Institute of Technology, and ex-Probate BOSTON TENSE AS Girl Tried to Rob Bank To Pay Father's Debt SAGINAW, Mich., Aug.
+2 .- Thelma Christler, the bob haired bandit, who tried to hold up the Peoples Savngs Bank, was sentenced today to from 3 to 13 years in the Detroit house of correction.
+She pleaded guilty last week.
 Judge William H. Martin recommended three years.

-Miss Christler told the court she and Meetings Continue attempted the robbery in order to pay off the mortgage on her father's Washington Post in Another Dirty Game WASHINGTON, Aug.
-2, (FP). world upon it, was uneasily waiting Edward B. McLean, publisher of the Washington Post, is again mixed up in scandal.
-Implicated in the corrup-Never has the labor movement so tion of cabinet officials in the Teapot unanimously believed in the innocence Dome mess, McLean is now accused of frame-up victims.
-The conserva- of gerrupting amateur sports by tive American Federation of Labor de- maintaining George Voigt, who is exnounced their conviction as a "ghast- pected to carry off the amateur golf ly miscarriage of justice" and de- crown this year, unless barred from manded a new trial at three national the national tournament as an out- An investigation by the U.S. Golf continued to make an issue of the Assn. has uncovered these facts: Voigtimmense demonstrations in Latin private secretary; he told friends that Europe and appeals from the nation- he "did not intend to do anything but al labor and radical organizations of play golf" and that he "did not have Germany, England and other count to do anything else"; his golf dues and traveling expenses are paid by "McLean; McLean's private caddy And though Sacco and Vanzetti, as serves Voigt in national competitions.
-(Continued from Page One) Pacific Labor Protests.
+Miss Christler told the court she attempted the robbery in order to and Meetings Continue pay off the mortgage on her father's Lying Editor of the Washington Post in Another Dirty Game WASHINGTON, Aug.
+2, (FP). -Edward B. McLean, publisher of the Washington Post, is again mixed up in scandal.
+Implicated in the corrup-Never has the labor movement so tion of cabinet officials in the Teapot unanimously believed in the innocence Dome mess, McLean is now accused of corrupting amateur sports by tive American Federation of Labor de- maintaining George Voigt, who is exnounced their conviction as a "ghast- pected to carry off the amateur golf ly miscarriage of justice" and de- crown this year, unless barred from manded a new trial at three national the national tournament as an out- An investigation by the U.S. Golf continued to make an issue of the Assn. has uncovered these facts: Voigt case here in America; and abroad resigned from government service in immense demonstrations in Latin private secretary; he told friends that Europe and appeals from the nation- he "did not intend to do anything but al labor and radical organizations of play golf" and that he "did not have Germany, England and other coun- to do anything else"; his golf dues and traveling expenses are paid by McLean; McLean's private caddy Communist Party the Third Interna- Great Strike in Hankow Against Brutalities (Continued from Page One) Pacific Labor Protests.